-What Might Be Causing Cracking or Grinding in the Neck Area?
+What Are the Common Causes of Cracking or Grinding in the Neck?

-- Ligament or tendon movement – The ligaments and tendons that provide support for cervical bones and discs may be responsible for some of the noises you hear from your neck.
-This is due to the ligaments and tendons moving over bone.
+- Moving tendons or ligaments – Tendons and ligaments moving over cervical bones and discs may be responsible for some of the noises coming from the neck

-- Tenderness or muscle weakness in the neck
+- Muscle weakness or tenderness in the neck

-- Crepitus that develops soon after neck surgery
+- Crepitus appearingsoon after you’ve had neck surgery

 - Anti-inflammatory medications

-- Surgery if bone spurs caused by bone-on-bone grinding need to be removed
+- Surgery to remove bone spurs caused by bone-on-bone grinding

-If you are experiencing chronic neck pain and are unsure about its origins or the most effective way to treat it, reach out to the expert spine surgeons at The Spine Institute.
-We specialize in minimally invasive procedures such as spinal cord stimulation and decompression surgery.
-Santa Monica patients should call 310-828-7757 today to take the first steps toward living a pain-free life.
+Chronic neck pain needs to be addressed as soon as possible.
+If you’re unsure what’s causing your pain or how to effectively treat it, get in touch with The Spine Institute today.
+We specialize in minimally invasive procedures such as decompression surgery.
+Santa Monica patients can call 310-828-7757 to take the first steps toward living a pain-free life.